dell-cloud-marketplace/docker-phpbb/README.md

 Apache     | see [docker-lamp-base](https://github.com/dell-cloud-marketplace/docker-lamp-base) | Web server
 PHP        | see [docker-lamp-base](https://github.com/dell-cloud-marketplace/docker-lamp-base) | Scripting language

 ## Usage

+### Start the Container
 Start the container, as follows:

     docker run -d -p 80:80 -p 443:443 -p 3306:3306 -v /app:/var/www/html \
     --name phpbb dell/phpbb

-MySQL password is auto-generated, if password is not specified.
-MySQL password is ouputted to the conatiner logs and can be acquired by the below command:
+You need to check the container logs, in order to get the MySQL password:

-    docker logs container_id
+    docker logs phpbb

-You will see an output like the following:
+You should see an output like the following:

     ====================================================================
     You can now connect to this MySQL Server using:

-      mysql -uadmin -p47nnf4FweaKu -h<host> -P<port>
+      mysql -uadmin -pca1w7dUhnIgI -h<host> -P<port>

     Please remember to change the above password as soon as possible!
     MySQL user 'root' has no password but only allows local connections
     =====================================================================

-In this case, **47nnf4FweaKu** is the password allocated to the admin user.
-Make a secure note of this value.
-You can use it later, to connect to MySQL (e.g. to backup data):
+In this case, **ca1w7dUhnIgI** is the password allocated to the admin user.
+Copy the value to the clipboard.

-You can then connect to MySQL:

-    mysql -uadmin -p47nnf4FweaKu

-Note that the root user does not allow connections from outside the container.
-Please use this admin user instead.

 ### Complete the installation